of graduate employers say relevant experience is essential to getting a job with them

 - PRACTICAL APPLICATION – Develop your practical computing skills in our excellent IT facilities including a dedicated Cyber Security Lab

-- WORK PLACEMENT – Complete an optional 12-week placement in the IT sector to boost your experience and industry connections during your studies
+- WORK PLACEMENT (MSc only) – Complete an optional 12-week placement in the IT sector to boost your experience and industry connections during your studies

 - IN-DEPTH RESEARCH – Explore a topic within computing and technology in depth by conducting your own master’s research project

 - AWARD-WINNING UNIVERSITY – Study at the highest-ranking university in the region according to student choice (Whatuni Student Choice Awards 2023)

 As a student on our postgraduate computing course, you will have access to cutting-edge IT facilities on campus, including our purpose-built Cyber Security Lab.

 Our Cyber Security Lab provides a controlled environment for students to learn and participate in cyber-related activities

 Located in Camden House, the Cyber Security Lab enables students to experiment and experience a range of cyber security scenarios safely using a discrete network